theninthsky/client-side-rendering/README.md

 1. Web crawlers will be able to crawl their pages out-of-the-box, which is critical for SEO.
 2. When inlining critical CSS, the _[FCP](https://web.dev/fcp)_ of the page will usually be very good (in SSR it heavily depends on the API server response times).

-On the other hand, CSR has the following advantages:
+On the other hand, CSR apps have the following advantages:

 1. The app itself is completely decoupled from the server, which means it loads without being affected by the API server's response times.
 2. The developer experience is seemless, all libraries and packages just work without any special customizations.
 3. Newly introduced framework updates can be used right away, without having to wait for the wrapping SSR framework to implement them.
 4. The learning curve is better, since developers only have to learn the framework instead of both the framework and its SSR wrapper.

-In this case-study, we will focus on CSR and how to overcome its built-in shortages while leaveraging its strong points.
+In this case-study, we will focus on CSR and how to overcome its (seemingly) inherent shortages while leaveraging its strong points.

 Our deployed app can be found here: https://client-side-rendering.pages.dev